12 min read

 Apple Music introduces a new fullscreen design for albums and playlists.
 Track lists now adopt background colors that complement the artwork—not exact matches, but carefully selected hues that evoke the visual identity of each album or playlist.
 This creates visual cohesion across the screen and enhances the browsing experience.

 A new "Concerts Near You" feature helps users discover shows in their area and tour dates for favorite artists without leaving Apple Music.
-The update also includes a redesigned Profile screen (shared across Music, Podcasts, and TV apps) with shortcuts for Apple Account actions like adding funds or redeeming gift cards.

 Playlist Playground AI Feature